What Is Test Automation?

 Test automation isn’t free—it requires an investment of time and money to set up and maintain.
 Organizations should be prepared to create a roadmap and sell the idea by preparing a business case that includes an ROI calculation.
 Organizations should also set the reasonable expectations and understand that test automation will not eliminate the need for test analysts and it will require investment in time and resources.
 There are several high level steps that can greatly help an organization to implement test automation successfully.

 Step 1.
-Identify the application to test
+Identify what tests to automate

 Remember that, due to time and budget constraints, it’s not possible to fully test any software and even more so, automate all tests.
 Prioritize automation based on: